DavidHickman/tnris.org/content/markdown/geographic-information-office/2015-08-10-gis-community-meeting-recap-3rd-quarter-2015.md

 The acquisition schedule has been affected by the unusually wet spring season and lots of cloud cover.
 Although a majority of the State has been collected, consideration for collecting the remaining 9% in the next leaf-off period, late 2015, is underway.

-Quality checks are nearly complete for Season 1 imagery.
-All 6-inch imagery products (buy-up areas) have been collected, qc’d and delivered to partners.
+Quality control review has begun for Season 1 imagery.
+All 6-inch buy-up imagery products have been collected and qc is nearly complete.
+Delivery to partners is expected by end of August.

 Upon project completion and delivery, the imagery will be hosted in Esri’s ArcGIS Imagery services.